fuzzygroup/blog/_posts/2019-12-02-starbase-indy-sbi-engineering-post-mortem-for-2019.md

 * The holodeck arch is a disaster to assemble.
 Either documentation or improvements are needed.
 Having a set of videos that volunteers could watch before hand would be great.
 * The holodeck arch needs a better light diffuser than the piece of white butchers paper I shoved into it at the 11th hour.
 * I'd add black pinstripe tape to the vertical line where the zip ties go so we don't have to paint them furiously at the last minute.
+* We need to tell volunteers to bring work gloves.

+## Thank You's

+In an epic management fail on my part, I do not have everyone's name to thank them but here's a try.
+Thank you to:

+* Shelley Johnson
+* Timo Von Burkowski "The Superstar At the Last Minute"
+* Dave Mott
+* Johnny
+* Matt "Dr. Picardo"
+* Donna
+* Andy Sams
+* Chris Topher
+* Casey Huber

+My apologies to anyone I left out.
+These are mostly the people who struck the set and did load out since my memory of setup is largely gone at this point.
+If your name should be here and isn't then please reach out to me and I'll add it.